 Medical Laboratory Sciences Certificate Program

-For information about admission, supplemental academic standards, and clinical placement requirements, see Allied Health Sciences Professional Majors.
+For information about admission and clinical placement requirements, please see Department of Allied Health Sciences Professional Majors.